CFP: Normative Business Ethics Workshop Series of the Carol and Lawrence Zicklin Center for Business Ethics Research

 Information for selected authors

-The Zicklin Center is pleased to offer travel funding for paper authors for the session at which their paper will be discussed, should that session be held in person.
+The Zicklin Center is pleased to offer travel funding for paper authors for the session at which their paper will be discussed,.
 Reimbursement for travel expenses is subject to two conditions.
 By accepting the offer to workshop a paper, the paper author pledges that:

 1. The paper they will share is at a stage of development where the author can incorporate feedback gained at the workshop (e.g., the paper is not yet in page proofs or in print); and